Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: To Differentiable Computational Graphs

-\paragraph{Disjunctive vs Conjunctive Compilation.} Both have the same purpose of selecting \emph{one} subformula among the candidates, and in general both work well.
-We suggest using the former when the choice operator is a term in a disjunction, and the latter when in a conjunction; the opposite if negated.
+\paragraph{Disjunctive vs Conjunctive Compilation.} Both the disjunctive and the conjunctive compilation have the same purpose of selecting \emph{one} subformula among the candidates, and in general both work well.
+However, we suggest using the former when the choice operator is a term in a disjunction, and the latter when in a conjunction; the opposite if negated.
 For example, for $\neg [a,b]\land [b,c] \land ([c, d] \lor \neg [d, e])$, we suggest using disjunctive compilation for $[a,b]$ and $[c,d]$, and conjunctive compilation for $[b,c]$ and $[d,e]$.
-The theoretical and empirical motivations for this are discussed in Appendix \ref{app:versus}.
+The theoretical and empirical motivations for this are discussed in the supplementary materials.

 \paragraph{Robustness to Binarization.} By design, it is always possible to binarize the weights of a model and extract the chosen subformula from each choice operator.
 The result is a propositional formula in the hypothesis space denoted by the LoH formula.
-If using Gödel fuzzy logic, then Theorem~\ref{th:binarization} guarantees that the outputs of the resulting propositional formula \emph{coincide} with the rounding of the outputs of the continuous model on \emph{every} possible input.\footnote{See Appendix \ref{app:counterexample} for a counterexample with product fuzzy logic.} Accuracy, confusion matrices, and any higher‑level deductive tasks are thus preserved from the continuous to the discrete model.
-In this sense, Gödel logic offers lossless rule extraction.
-Notice that this is true also at any point in training.
+If using Gödel fuzzy logic, then Theorem~\ref{th:binarization} guarantees that the outputs of the resulting propositional formula \emph{coincide} with the rounding of the outputs of the continuous model on \emph{every} possible input.
+Accuracy, confusion matrices, and any higher‑level deductive tasks are thus preserved from the continuous to the discrete model.
+In this sense, Gödel logic offers lossless rule extraction (while Łukasiewicz and Product t-norms do not).
+Also notice that this is true at any point in training.
 So the entire training process---while being gradient-based---can be interpreted symbolically, through discrete changes.
 To our knowledge, no other rule-learning NeSy model achieves this.